Verify Your Insurance Coverage Online

 Financing Your Treatment

 If you have insurance, make sure to call your insurance company to learn more about what your specific plan covers.
-It's important to have your insurance card in front of you when you call so you can provide them with your policy number.
-If you don't have insurance, don't worry; there are plenty of financing options to help you pay for your treatment.
+It’s important to have your insurance card in front of you when you call so you can provide them with your policy number.
+If you don’t have insurance, there may be several other financing options to help you pay for your treatment.

-For instance, some programs offer sliding scale fees, which are reduced prices according to your income level.
+For instance, some programs offer sliding scale fees, which may be adjusted based on your income level and ability to cover costs.
 Other rehabs may offer payment plans in which they allow you to pay off your treatment costs over time in affordable installments.
-You may also want to look for rehabs that offer grants or scholarships for those who can't reasonably pay for treatment.
+You may also want to look for rehabs that offer grants or scholarships for those who can’t reasonably pay for treatment.

-All treatment plans should be individualized to address the considerations of each of client, but certain populations may have unique needs when it comes to drug addiction treatment.
-For instance, teens or adolescents may benefit from different types of interventions than adults.
-Drug rehab for young adults may emphasize family-based approaches.3 Family-based approaches engage the addicted teen’s parents, siblings, and peers.
-It’s important to include the family, especially the parents, since the young adult will more than likely be living with at least one parent.
-This type of therapy addresses various problems within the family, such as communication breakdowns and conflicts.
-Unhealthy family relationships are rectified so that substance abuse and other problem behaviors can be reduced or eradicated altogether.
-Goals are often set and positive behaviors are rewarded.
-Sometimes if the young adult or teen has conduct disorder or delinquency, then the therapy will help improve family collaboration with the juvenile justice system or school.3
+All treatment plans should be somewhat individualized to best address the needs of each patient, but certain populations may have unique needs when it comes to drug addiction treatment.
+Teens or adolescents may benefit from different types of interventions than adults.
+Drug rehab for young adults may emphasize family-based approaches.5 Family-based approaches engage the addicted teen’s parents, siblings, and peers.
+It’s important to include the family, especially the parents, since the adolescent will more than likely be living with at least one parent.5 This type of therapy addresses various problems within the family, such as communication breakdowns and conflicts.
+Unhealthy family relationships are rectified so that substance use and other problem behaviors can be reduced or eradicated altogether.5

-Rehab programs for young adults will also use a variety of behavioral interventions, such as group therapy, which can provide social reinforcement and help teens learn to resist drug use.
-Adolescent Community Reinforcement Approach encourages teens to replace their negative, substance-abusing influences (such as drug-using friends, activities, locations, etc.) with healthier influences.4 Other behavioral therapies may resemble those used in adult rehabs, such as cognitive-behavioral therapy, contingency management, and 12-step facilitation therapy.4 Once a teen has completed a rehab program, they may benefit from recovery support services to help keep them on track and better maintain abstinence.
-Assertive Continuing Care is delivered by trained clinicians to maintain abstinence and avoid relapse.
-The clinician works to improve the young adult’s communication and problem-solving skills and utilizes positive and negative reinforcement to promote positive and healthy behaviors.
-There are recovery high schools, which are created for students who are in recovery from a drug or alcohol addiction.
-This environment is helpful since all of the students are sober and can support one another.5
+Once a teen has completed a rehab program, they may benefit from recovery support services to help keep them on track and better maintain abstinence.
+One such service implemented after completion of A-CRA therapy is known as Assertive Continuing Care (ACC).
+ACC is delivered by trained clinicians to help young people in recovery maintain abstinence and avoid relapse.7 The clinician works to improve the adolescent communication and problem-solving skills and utilizes positive and negative reinforcement to promote positive and healthy behaviors.7 In some locations, there are recovery high schools, which are created for students who are in recovery from a drug or alcohol addiction.
+This environment is helpful since all of the students are sober and can support one another.7

 Other populations that may require more-specialized treatment include: